-What comes to mind when you think about Costa Rica?
-Yes… Nature! rainforests, wildlife, adventures.
+Yes… Nature!
+Rainforests, wildlife, adventures.
 And well!
-For some reason, it is up until now that Hollywood goes to Costa Rica and movies are being filmed in the gorgeous nature of this country.
-Check here a list of the movies filmed in Costa Rica, partially or totally.
+For some reason, it is up until now Hollywood has gone to Costa Rica.
+And movies are being filmed in the gorgeous nature of this country.
+Check here for a list of the movies filmed in Costa Rica, partially or totally.

 Thinking of coming to visit one of these spectacular filming locations?
 Let us make your experience unforgettable.